agof’s coverage currency

 While Unique Clients account for the population of the technical measurement, the on-site and in-app surveys serve as a means to generate information on the audience behind the browsers or clients, respectively.
 Here, the population consists of Internet users over 16 years of age.
 Apart from sociodemographic parameters that describe persons, the on-site and in-app surveys also collect data on the usage of various devices and browsers.

-Using these data and a combined dynamic profiling and modeling procedure to create dynamic micro clusters, the qualified Unique Clients (i.e. clients adjusted for non-human access) are converted into Unique Users, the heart of the digital currency: Ideal types of audience profiles are created from clients providing audience data that has been collected through both technical measurement and online surveys (profiling).
-On a weekly basis, all clients fulfilling the predefined requirements undergo a profiling process directly within the measuring system.
+Using these data and a combined dynamic client enrichment and modeling procedure to create dynamic micro clusters, the qualified Unique Clients (i.e. clients adjusted for non-human access) are converted into Unique Users, the heart of the digital currency: Ideal types of audience profiles are created from clients providing audience data that has been collected through both technical measurement and online surveys (client enrichment).
+On a weekly basis, all clients fulfilling the predefined requirements undergo a client enrichment process directly within the measuring system.
 With the help of information gained from the on-site/in-app surveys, sociodemographic characteristics are, according to the principle of similarity or identity, predicted or projected onto clients without any survey information (modeling).
 Using these qualified clients containing profile information it is now possible to create Unique Users in different constellations (see below).

 To set the corresponding parameters, a representative, large sample size telephone survey (CATI) is conducted to determine the proportion of the Internet audience to the entire population.

 It fulfills three tasks: firstly, it defines and describes the population of the German-speaking Internet audience, secondly it collects data of non-Internet users, and thirdly it identifies parameters that describe persons necessary for the creation of marketing-relevant target groups.
 This includes detailed sociodemographic information, market and industry data as well as information on the participants’ attitudes.